ethall/vscode-exa/README.md

-# tree-sitter-exa
+# VSCode EXA Extension

- EXA grammar for tree-sitter
+Tree-sitter powered language extension for the EXA programming language from Zachtronics' EXAPUNKS.